How to travel from Paris to see the Swiss Alps?

 BUT what really transports you into an ether realm of magnificence and splendour are the Swiss Alps.
 The breath-taking scenery with hazy blue lakes, luxurious mountain resorts, sparkling glaciers and some of the greatest driving roads in the world are an experience one can't miss.

-While the cruise surely is among the best that a European river cruise can deliver – there is a catch: all river cruises to Switzerland end in Basel, Switzerland.
+While the cruise from Paris to Switzerland surely is among the best that a European river cruise can deliver – there is a catch: all river cruises to Switzerland end in Basel, Switzerland.
 From there you're driven by coach to Zurich to spend a few more days before your departure.
 The Swiss Alps with its stunning panoramas are still miles away.

 No better way to experience this scenic highlights of Switzerland than by embarking on a road trip in the sport- or supercar of your dreams.
 You better fasten your seat belt because it promises to be one hell of a ride.